Test Environment Management Tools

 - Environment Health Dashboards

-Ultimately a number of different tools are likely to be used in support of your DevTest environments (e.g. Jenkins for app builds, Puppet for infrastructure configuration, CA Lisa for service virtualization, Remedy for ITSM, Informatica TDM for ETL).
+Ultimately many different tools are likely to be used in support of your DevTest environments (e.g. Jenkins for app builds, Puppet for infrastructure configuration, CA Lisa for service virtualization, Remedy for ITSM, Informatica TDM for ETL).

-The biggest challenge however is that these solutions are often disjoint and information not integrated, so there is often great value in larger organisations leveraging end to end Test Environment Governance and Orchestration solutions (for example Enov8 EcoSystem or Omniumx) opposed to struggling forward with traditional & archaic methods like spreadsheets.
+The biggest challenge however is that these solutions are often disjoint and information not integrated, so there is often great value in larger organisations leveraging end to end Test Environment Governance and Orchestration platforms (for example Enov8, Temscorp or Plutora) opposed to struggling forward with traditional & archaic methods like email & spreadsheets.